Types of Hypercortisolism

 ACTH-dependent hypercortisolism (pituitary or ectopic tumor)

-CORTISOL FLUCTUATIONS IN PATIENTS WITH PITUITARY ADENOMAS7
+CORTISOL FLUCTUATIONS IN PEOPLE WITH PITUITARY ADENOMAS7

 Chart comparing normal cortisol production with unilateral adrenal adenoma cortisol production.